 Youth who receive special education services under the Individuals with Disabilities Education Act (IDEA 2004) and especially young adults of transition age, should be involved in planning for life after high school as early as possible and no later than age 16.
 Transition services should stem from the individual youth’s needs and strengths, ensuring that planning takes into account his or her interests, preferences, and desires for the future.

-For example, a small 2005 study of 18- to 21-year-old youth experiencing homelessness found that two-thirds had not obtained a high school diploma or a GED certificate at the point of program intake.4 Further, a study using the Department of Education’s definition of homelessness with four primary grade cohorts in the Minnesota Public School district, found that homeless and highly mobile students were significantly behind their low-income-but-housed peers as well as their more socioeconomically advantaged peers for both reading and math achievement throughout elementary school.
+For example, a small 2005 study of 18- to 21-year-old youth experiencing homelessness found that two-thirds had not obtained a high school diploma or a GED certificate at the point of program intake.4 Further, a study using the Department of Education’s definition of homelessness with four primary grade cohorts in the Minnesota Public School district, found that students experiencing homelessness and highly mobile students were significantly behind their low-income-but-housed peers as well as their more socioeconomically advantaged peers for both reading and math achievement throughout elementary school.
 Homelessness and high mobility were found to be risk factors above and beyond poverty, gender, English language learner status, ethnicity, and attendance rates.5

-Homeless children face many barriers to education, including
+Children experiencing homelessness face many barriers to education, including

 - the inability to meet enrollment requirements (including requirements to provide proof of residency and legal guardianship, and school and health records);